mworion/MW4_Installer/doc/index.rst

 good transparency and professional work for my, please respect the following recommendations how to feed back.

-.. note:: Please report issues / bugs here:
+.. hint:: Please report issues / bugs here:

           https://github.com/mworion/MW4_Installer/issues.

-.. note:: Feature requests and discussions or for all other topics of interest
+.. hint:: Feature requests and discussions or for all other topics of interest
           there is a good place to start here:

           https://github.com/mworion/MW4_Installer/discussions